GuidesResearch methods

 What is mediation in research?

-Mediators provide a way for independent variables (aka causal variables or intervention) to impact a dependent variable (aka an outcome or effect).
+Mediators provide a way for independent variables (aka causal variables or intervention) to impact a (aka an outcome or effect).
 They explain the how and why relationship between the two.
 A mediator is always caused by the independent variable and influences the dependent variable.
 Consider a mediator as the “middleman” between independent and dependent variables.

 When using mediators, you can learn how or why an effect takes place.
 When using mediation analysis, you’re testing a hypothetical causal chain.
 If variable A affects variable B, then it turns into variable C.